mriot/swbf/jub-jub/README.md

 Just for fun I made a little Webapp with Svelte that lets you test the algorithm online.
 <link/to/website>

-## Game code that makes the easter egg have an effect
+## The code that makes the easter egg have an effect

 Now we know how the game determines wether the easter egg is active but how does it work?
 What does the code look like, that actually applies the easter egg?